ringbuffer-org/computer_music_basics/website/posts/SuperCollider/buses.rst

 Control Rate vs Audio Rate
 ==========================

+Buses can be used to route and group signals for prjects with a more complex signal flow.
+SC works with two internal signal types: audio and control.
+This concept is also used in other computer music environments, such as PD or Max/MSP.
+Control signals work at a lower sampling rate and are used to *control* parameters, whereas audio signals carry what is *audible*.
+Audio- and control-rate signals can not be mixed arbitrarely but there are ways to convert them.

+This duality affects various aspects in SC.
+Many ``UGens`` (like signal generators and oscillators) can be used in both rates.
+With the extension ``.ar`` they produce or process audio signals (at audio rate).
-SC works with two internal signal types or rates.
-When something is used with the extension ``.ar``, this refers to audio signals (audio rate), whereas ``.kr`` uses the control rate.
+When used with ``.kr`` they operate at control rate.
-For both rates, buses can be created.

 -----